Skip to Content

 ENVR-40000

-Programs to conserve water and energy, reduce our auto-dependency, recycle, and adapt to climate change have one thing in common: to be effective, they must consider the human behavioral dimension.
-In this course, participants will learn how to apply psychological principles, theories and methods to understand and solve environmental problems.
-Gain an overview of contemporary environmental issues, with a focus on the link with human behavior.
-Examine psychological foundations for conservation, including commons dilemma, connectedness with nature, rational choice, values, and incentives.
-Explore solutions and examine successful and unsuccessful interventions designed to change human behavior.
-Topics covered include water conservation, recycling and waste management, transportation, and energy conservation.
+Efforts to conserve water and energy, reduce auto-dependency, promote recycling, and adapt to climate change all share a common challenge: they depend on human behavior.
+This course explores how psychological principles, theories, and methods can be applied to understand and address environmental problems.
+Students will gain an overview of contemporary environmental issues with a focus on the role of human behavior, and examine key psychological foundations for conservation, including the commons dilemma, connectedness with nature, rational choice, values, and incentives.
+The course also highlights real-world solutions, analyzing both successful and unsuccessful interventions designed to influence behavior.
+Case studies will cover topics such as water conservation, recycling and waste management, transportation, and energy use, equipping participants with practical insights to design and evaluate effective environmental programs.

 Learning Objectives: